fledge-iot/fledge-north-opcuaclient/docs/index.rst

   - Choose *opcuaclient* from the plugin selection list

-  - Name your service
+  - Name your task or service

-  - Select if you wish to create a task or a service
+  - Select if you wish to create a service otherwise by default task

   - Click on *Next*